-According to the National Alliance on Mental Illness approximately 1 in 5 youth aged 13–18 (21.4%) experiences a severe mental disorder at some point during their life.
-For children aged 8–15, the estimate is 13%.
-The start of many mental health conditions most often occurs in adolescence.
-Half of individuals living with mental illness experience onset by the age of 14.
+Did you know that approximately 1 in 5 youth aged 13-18 experiences a severe mental disorder at some point in their life?
+For children aged 8-15, the estimate is 13%.
+The start of many mental health conditions most often occurs in adolescence, with half of individuals living with mental illness experiencing onset by the age of 14.
 This number jumps to 75% by the age of 24.

 So if this sounds like your child…

 - Feels very sad or withdrawn for more than two weeks